wimgielis/PythonScript_NotepadPlusPlus/README.md

 - SearchTextInFolderKeepOrDeleteFiles:
 Search a string in text files of a folder.
 Delete the matching files (keep the others), or keep (and delete the others).

+- DeleteNP++Text (alt-w):
+After copying search results to a new file, we remove the number of hits and file extensions from the end of each line.

 - ConvertTextNumbersToNumbers (alt-n):
 The selection is a tabular format.
 Provide a field separator, column(s) to convert to numbers and locales.